postlund/pyatv/docs/documentation/atvremote.md

      - genre - Genre of the currently playing song
      - hash - Create a unique hash for what is currently playing
      - media_type - Type of media is currently playing, e.g. video, music
-     - play_state - Play state, e.g. playing or paused
+     - device_state - Device state, e.g. playing or paused
      - position - Position in the playing media (seconds)
      - repeat - Repeat mode
      - shuffle - If shuffle is enabled or not